tensorlayer/TLXZoo/README.md

 </a>

 Pre-trained models based on TensorLayerX.
 TensorLayerX is a multi-backend AI framework, which can run on almost all operation systems and AI hardwares, and support hybrid-framework programming.
-The currently version supports TensorFlow, MindSpore, PaddlePaddle and PyTorch(partial) as the backends.[layer list](https://shimo.im/sheets/kJGCCTxXvqj99RGV/F5m5Z).
+The currently version supports TensorFlow, MindSpore, PaddlePaddle, PyTorch, OneFlow and Jittor as the backends.